TongchengOpenSource/smart-doc/docs/diy/config.md

-  "outPath": "D: // md2", // Specify the output path of the document "randomMock": false,// Whether to generate a random mock, the default is false，@since 2.6.9 "coverOld": true, // Whether to overwrite old files, mainly used for mardown file overwrite "createDebugPage": true,//Create a page that can be used to test your APIs like swagger "packageFilters": "", // controller package filtering, multiple package names separated by commas "packageExcludeFilters": "",//Exclude subpackages under the packageFilters package "md5EncryptedHtmlName": false, // only used if each controller generates an html file
+  "outPath": "D: // md2", // Specify the output path of the document "randomMock": false,// Whether to generate a random mock, the default is false，@since 2.6.9 "coverOld": true, // Whether to overwrite old files, mainly used for mardown file overwrite "createDebugPage": true,//Since @2.0.0, Create a page that can be used to test your APIs like swagger, only works in AllInOne mode.
+Since @2.0.1, debug pages can be generated for html documents in both allInOne and non-allInOne modes.
+  "packageFilters": "", // controller package filtering, multiple package names separated by commas "packageExcludeFilters": "",//Exclude subpackages under the packageFilters package "md5EncryptedHtmlName": false, // only used if each controller generates an html file